 - Blood tests

 No treatment exists for the severe neurologic symptoms that may occur with type II and type III Gaucher.

 Certain medications can be used to replace the missing enzyme.
 This enzyme replacement therapy will be given through regular infusions.
 This therapy can help reduce abnormalities in the bone, decrease liver and spleen size and reverse some abnormal blood counts.

 Medications that reduce the amount of fatty acids in the blood may be effective if you cannot tolerate enzyme replacement therapy.

-A transplant is used only in patients with severe neurological symptoms.
+This option exists for patients with severe neurological symptoms.

 Your doctor may need to remove an enlarged spleen as it can lead to other health problems.

 How to Prevent Gaucher Disease

 You cannot prevent Gaucher disease.
 If you have Gaucher disease or have a family history of the disorder, talk to a genetic counselor to help determine your at-risk family members.